-In 1995, the Division became a full City program and has since expanded its database and services considerably.
+In 1995, the Division became a full City program and has since expanded its databases and services considerably.
 By 1998, GIS had outgrown its departmental beginnings.
-We now have GIS users in every service area and are part of the Communication and Technology Services service area to serve the City enterprise-wide.
+We now have GIS users in every service area and are part of the Information and Employee Services service area to serve the City enterprise-wide.
 An important indicator for the growth, effectiveness and distribution of the GIS system is the number of data layers and users that we have.
-The number of data layers has increased from four in the first year to up to 100 today and the number of direct users has grown from about four to over one hundred.
+The number of data layers has increased from four in the first year to hundreds today and the number of direct users has grown from about four to over two hundred.
 These users may also include those that have and manage their own GIS data.
 Some users develop GIS over time, and require higher level GIS services from the GIS department which can include project planning, application creation, or further GIS development overall.

 GIS Program Areas

 The Geographic Information Services Division supports GIS activities within the City organization through the application of geographic information systems (GIS) technology.
 This technology allows any type of spatially referenced information to be stored, analyzed and reproduced.
 The GIS Division works in four program areas: Data Maintenance, Mapping, GIS Application Development (including web) and end-user support, and Program Administration and Development.

 Data Maintenance - Routine maintenance of datasets and documentation of, and improvements to, existing datasets is a major responsibility.
 We currently maintain hundreds of different datasets, the most comprehensive of which, the parcel coverage contains over 50,000 records.
 One of the most important datasets we maintain currently is the set used for the E-911 system that cover the extent of Larimer County.
 Keeping this dataset working and up to date is of utmost importance for health and safety.

 Mapping - The majority of the City's standard map products, specialty maps and project specific maps are made by GIS Division staff.
 The division produces several hundred maps each year, some of which are available to the public for purchase.